 View Related Products by Product Action

-Keywords: Pristimerin, supplier, MAGL, MGL, monoacylglycerol, lipase, inhibitors, lipases, NF-kB, NF-kappaB, NF-κB, inhibits, suppresses, activation, nuclear, factor, kappa, B, transcription, factors, NF-kB/IkB, MAGL, MAGL, Tocris Bioscience
+Keywords: Pristimerin, Pristimerin supplier, MAGL, MGL, monoacylglycerol, lipase, inhibitors, lipases, NF-kB, NF-kappaB, NF-κB, inhibits, suppresses, activation, nuclear, factor, kappa, B, transcription, factors, NF-kB/IkB, 3731, Tocris Bioscience

-Currently there are no citations for Pristimerin.
 Do you know of a great paper that uses Pristimerin from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Pristimerin